MehmetMHY/ClueGame/README.md

-# Colorado School of Mines CSCI 306 ClueGame Project (Fall 2019)
+# Colorado School of Mines CSCI 306 ClueGame Project
+- Year: Fall 2019

 ## About:
 - This is a Java based Clue Board Game with its own GUI which uses Java's JFrame.